English words without vowels: Words without written vowels

-Vowelless proper names from other languages, such as the surname Ng, may retain their original spelling, even if they are pronounced with vowels.

 In the Middle English period, there were no standard spellings, but w was sometimes used to represent either a vowel or a consonant sound in the same way that Modern English does with y, particularly during the 14th and 15th centuries.
 This vocalic w generally represented /uː/, as in wss ("use").
 However at that time the form w was still sometimes used to represent a digraph uu (see W), not as a separate letter.
-This practice exists in modern Welsh orthography so that words borrowed from Welsh may use w this way, such as:
+In modern Welsh, "W" is simply a single letter which often represents a vowel sound.
+Thus words borrowed from Welsh may use w this way, such as: